doubletran/EcoWave/README.md

 ## Overview
 The EcoWave mobile app is a community-driven solution developed for the Google Solution Challenge.
-It enables users to report and address coastal issues, contributing to the United Nations' Sustainable Development Goal 14 - Life Below Water.
+It enables users to report and address coastal and terrestrial issues, contributing to the United Nations' Sustainable Development Goal 14 (Life Below Water) and 15 (Life on Land).

 ## Disclaimer
 This is not an official Google project.
 Use this project at your own discretion understanding that it is an independent effort and not officially supported by Google.

 ## Features
-- Report coastal problems with geotagged photos and descriptions.
+- Report coastal and land-based problems such as littering, illegal waste dumping, invasive plant species, and soil degradation.
+Capture the issues with geotagged photos and descriptions.
-- Organize and participate in cleanup events to address reported issues.
+- Organize events to address reported environmental issues.
+Users can also organize events with diverse purposes, including protests, fundraising initiatives, and educational lectures.
+- Register for events of interest

 ## Dependencies
 - [Expo](https://expo.dev/): Framework for React Native app development.